-- A. Extra-judicial Activities in General.
-A judge, subject to the proper performance of his judicial duties may engage in the following quasi-judicial activities, if in doing so he does not cast doubt on his capacity to decide impartially\ any issue that may come before him.
-He may speak write, lecture, teach, and participate in other activities concerning the law, the legal system, and the administration of justice.
-A judge shall conduct all of the judge's extra-judicial activities so that they do not: - (1) cast reasonable doubt on the judge's capacity to act impartially\ as a judge; - (2) demean the judicial office, or - (3) interfere with the proper performance of judicial duties.
+A. Extra-judicial Activities in General.
+A judge, subject to the proper performance of his judicial duties may engage in the following quasi-judicial activities, if in doing so he does not cast doubt on his capacity to decide impartially any issue that may come before him.
+He may speak, write, lecture, teach, and participate in other activities

+(1) cast reasonable doubt on the judge's capacity to act impartially as a judge;

+(2) demean the judicial office; or

+(3) interfere with the proper performance of judicial duties.